The Science

 The leucine trigger — and why it's not the whole story

-But leucine alone isn’t enough.
-Activating the mTOR signal is like turning the key in the ignition — the engine turns over, but it needs fuel to actually run.
+But leucine alone isn't enough.
+Activating the mTOR signal is like turning the key in the ignition.
+The engine turns over, but it needs fuel to actually run.
 Glynn et al. (2010) showed in the Journal of Nutrition that excess leucine intake enhances muscle anabolic signaling but does not produce net protein anabolism in young men and women.
 You get the signal without the building materials.

 This is why a balanced EAA supplement outperforms leucine-heavy formulas or BCAA-only products for actual muscle protein synthesis.
 The signal matters, but so does the substrate.